BlockSigner/cove/site/content/english/enable-qes.md

 {{< content >}}
 {{% heading %}}
 # Identification sites
-Come by and get identified for free. <br class="hide-for-mobile">Bring a valid passport or your identity card as well as your mobile phone.
+Come by and get identified for free.
+Bring a valid passport or your identity card as well as your mobile phone.
 {{% /heading %}}
 {{< /content >}}